SumanthRH/tokenization/3-hf-tokenizer/README.md

 ![HF Slow tokenizer](hf_slow.png)

-The tokens are stored in a prefix tree/ [Trie](https://en.wikipedia.org/wiki/Trie)!
-A Trie implementation can vary based on what functionality you want, but these are the important methods in the [HF implementation](https://github.com/huggingface/transformers/blob/d1a00f9dd0b851245e4a54cbd70816a80e781ec2/src/transformers/tokenization_utils.py#L52):
+So are all the tokens are stored in a prefix tree/ [Trie](https://en.wikipedia.org/wiki/Trie)?
+No!
+This is only for `added_tokens`.
+For example, with GPT2, this trie will only store one token: `<|endoftext|>`.
+For some custom tokenizers like ByT5, the number of added tokens is in the hundreds, and so using a Trie makes a difference. ([Reference](https://github.com/huggingface/transformers/pull/13220)).
+The `added_tokens` Trie has two methods:
 - `trie.add(word)` : Adds a word to the prefix tree.
 - `trie.split(text)`: Splits a text as a sequence of valid words (i.e present in the prefix tree) based on a longest-match strategy.